 How a person proves the elements of a negligence action are extensive and unlimited because each case will be factually different.
 However, every person who wants to bring a negligence case will still have to prove the essential three elements of duty, breach, and causation.

-What is the Statute of Limitations in Texas?
+What is the Statute of Limitations on Injury Claims in Texas?

 Anytime there has been an accident that results in some injury people automatically assume that the person who has been injured will immediately march to court and file their case.
 However, this is not the case and it is very common for people to wait a long time to file their cases, sometimes too long.